All FPPC Forms

 A behested payment is made when a state or local elected official or a member of California’s Public Utilities Commission solicits a donation to an organization, such as a 501(c)(3), that is used for legislative, governmental or charitable purposes.
 These payments are not considered campaign contributions or gifts.
 While state law limits the amount of campaign contributions and gifts, there are no limits on behested payments.
 State law requires that behested payments be reported if they total $5,000 or more per calendar year from a single source.
 Officials must report the behested payments within 30 days of the date they are made.

-Officials may file the report electronically or in hard copy.
+State Officials: You may file the report electronically or in hard copy.

 FPPC Regulation 18734 requires new positions that make or participate in making governmental decisions to file under the broadest disclosure category in the new employee’s agency’s conflict of interest code.
 If the new position performs limited duties, the agency must tailor the disclosure requirements to the duties performed.